louisstow/doc.sproute.io/models.md

 ### Unique

-Ensure that no duplicate values of this field can exist in the collection.
+Ensure that no duplicate values of this field can exist in the model.
 This is useful for things like usernames where a user must have a unique name.

 ### Read/Write Access